-Secretary of State Observers: As we do every election, our office will be deploying poll observers across the state to monitor voting.
-Moreover, we are aware of the events in other states, monitoring any further developments, and will take appropriate action, when necessary to ensure that Californians can exercise their right to vote free from intimidation and harassment from anyone.
+Secretary of State Observers: As we do every election, our office will be deploying poll observers across the state to monitor voting and ensure that Californians can exercise their right to vote free from intimidation and harassment from anyone.

 Complaint Hotline: If any Californian believes their voting rights are being denied, they should contact their local county elections official or the Secretary of State's toll-free Voter Hotline at (800) 345-VOTE (8683).